Skip to main content

 Skylar Kergil

 A must-read for anyone who is trans or has trans family or friends.
 At the beginning of his physical transition from female to male, then seventeen year-old Skylar Kergil posted his first video on YouTube.
 In the months and years that followed, he recorded weekly update videos about the physical and emotional changes he experienced.
-Skylar's openness and positivity attracted thousands of viewers, who followed along as his voice deepened and his body changed shape.
-Through surgeries and recovery, highs and lows, from high school to college to the real world, Skylar welcomed others on his journey.

-Before I Had the Words is the story of what came before the videos and what
+Before I Had the Words is the story of what came before the videos and what happened behind the scenes.

 Being Jazz: My Life as a (Transgender) Teen